 Spouses and partners

 Cancer has the greatest effect on marriages and other long-term partnerships.
-After a diagnosis of cancer, both partners may experience sadness, anxiety, anger, or even hopelessness.
-There may be shifts in relationships and in the way spouses organize to take care of household chores or family activities.
+After a diagnosis of cancer, both individuals may experience sadness, anxiety, anger, or even hopelessness.
 For some couples, facing the challenges of cancer together strengthens their relationship and commitment.
-For others, especially those who struggled before the diagnosis, the stress of cancer may create more problems.
+For others, especially those who struggled in their relationship before the diagnosis, the stress of cancer may create new problems and worsen existing problems.

-Adjusting to a shift in roles does not come easily.
-A person who has always been in charge or served as the caregiver may have trouble adjusting to a more dependent role, while a person who has not served in those roles may struggle to take charge and provide care.
+Roles.
+Cancer often changes roles, which may be a challenging adjustment.
+A person who has always been in charge or served as the caregiver may have trouble accepting a more dependent role, while a person who has not served in those roles may struggle to take charge and provide care.

 Sexuality and intimacy.
-Another important aspect of marital life that is often affected by a diagnosis of cancer or its treatment is sexuality.
+Cancer and its treatment often affect sexuality.
 Depression, fatigue, nausea, erectile dysfunction, vaginal dryness, and other physical or emotional problems may lower sex drive or make intercourse difficult or painful.
 Both partners may feel anxious about this issue, but they may be reluctant to talk about it.
 Every couple has varying levels of comfort in discussing sexuality and intimacy.
-If this discussion is especially awkward or uncomfortable for you, consider getting help from a counselor, therapist, your doctor or a social worker.
-Doctors do not always regularly discuss this topic during office visits, but they should be able to listen to your concerns and provide guidance.
-Often, they can help facilitate these discussions, provide suggestions for managing sexual side effects, and suggest ways to maintain intimacy.
+If sharing your concerns and challenges is especially uncomfortable for you, consider getting help from a counselor, therapist, your doctor, or a social worker.
+If your doctor does not initiate discussion of sexual side effects, feel free to express your concerns and ask questions.
+Often, your doctor or another member of the health care team can provide suggestions for managing sexual side effects and suggest ways to maintain intimacy.

 Friends and adult family members

 The effects of cancer on your relationships with friends and family members vary widely, largely dependent on the closeness of each relationship.
 We all know that different families have different communication and coping styles.
-It is helpful to think how your family reacts in a crisis and how you have all dealt with other difficult situations and then plan your strategy for communicating news and asking for support.
-Here are some suggestions to help you adjust to these relationship changes, based on what has worked well for other families in similar situations.
+Consider how your family reacts in a crisis and how family members have dealt with other difficult situations.
+This will help you plan your strategy for communicating news and asking for support.
+Here are some suggestions to help you adjust to relationship changes with friends and family, based on strategies that have worked well for others in similar situations.

 Put one person in charge of giving medical updates.
-It is exhausting to phone every family member after every test result or doctor's appointment.
-Designate a family member to be the go-to person for medical information and have them make the necessary phone calls, post the updates online (if you are comfortable with this mode of communication), and field questions.
-This person may also be able to assign tasks to family members who offer to help.
+It is exhausting to call or email every family member or friend after every test result or doctor's appointment.
+Designate a family member to be the point person for medical information, and have that person make the necessary phone calls, post the updates online if you are comfortable with that mode of communication, and field questions.
+That person may also be able to assign tasks to family members who offer to help.

 Expect relationships to change.
-Many people have little experience with life-threatening illnesses and don't know what to say or how to act when someone has cancer.
-It may be frightening to some because it is a reminder that cancer can happen to anyone.
+Many people have little experience with life-threatening illnesses and don't know what to say to you or how to act.
+For some, it may be frightening to learn that you have cancer because it is a reminder that it can happen to anyone.
 Others may have lost a loved one to cancer, and your diagnosis may bring up painful memories.
 For these reasons, some of your friends or family members may not be able to offer you the support that you expect.
-Although this is painful, try to remember that their reactions are not just a reflection of how much they care about you, but also may reflect their own past experiences and losses.
+Although this is painful, try to remember that their reactions may reflect their past experiences and losses and not their feelings for you.
 Although some friends and family members may distance themselves from you, others will surprise you with emotional and physical support throughout your illness.

 Take the lead in talking.
 Some friends and family members may avoid talking with you because they don't know what to say.
 Others may avoid talking about cancer, fearing that they will upset you.
 If you feel like talking about your cancer, bring up the subject with your friends and family members and let them know that it's okay for them to talk about it.
 Reassure them that you don't expect answers; you only want them to listen and try to understand your feelings.
-It is also okay to tell people when you don't want to talk about your cancer.
-Sometimes you might prefer to talk about normal things or to laugh with your friends.
+It’s also okay to tell people when you don't want to talk about your cancer.
+At times, you might prefer to talk about other things or just laugh with your friends.

 Stay involved in social activities.
 As much as possible, try to maintain social contact with friends and family.
 Your friends might assume that you don't want to be invited to social events, so let them know to keep inviting you, if that is your preference.
 Meanwhile, let people know about your physical limitations; most friends and family members will be happy to plan quiet activities, such as going to the movies or fixing lunch at your house.
 And don't be afraid to cancel a date if you are physically or emotionally tired.

-Expect changes in your children's behavior as they adjust.
+Changes in children’s behavior.
+Expect shifts in your children's behavior as they adjust to the changes resulting from your cancer diagnosis and treatment.
 Younger children may become overly clingy or impulsive.
-Older children or teenagers, on the other hand, may become angry or distant and withdraw from family activities.
-Try to keep your children's daily schedules as normal as possible and be patient.
+Meanwhile, older children or teenagers may become angry or distant and withdraw from family activities.
+Try to keep your children's daily schedules as normal as possible, and be patient.
 Encourage children to ask questions and let them know it is okay to talk about their feelings and fears.
-Reassure your children that they will always be cared for and that you will always love them.
+Reassure your children that they will always receive care and that you will always love them.

 The importance of communication

-As demonstrated above, good communication is especially important in the relationships that people with cancer have with those who care about them.
-A lack of communication leads to isolation, frustration, and even misunderstandings.
+As demonstrated above, good communication is especially important in relationships between people with cancer and those who care about them.
+A lack of communication often leads to isolation, frustration, and misunderstandings.
 Talking about feelings and personal needs with honesty, sincerity, and openness greatly reduces the stress that cancer places on relationships.
 If you are having a hard time talking with people, or if others don't seem to want to communicate with you, consider asking for help by joining a support group or talking with a counselor or social worker.